Unknown6656/AutoIt-Interpreter/readme.md

 _or 'Autoit--' - depends on how you see it_

-This project is an ~Interpreter~ Interpiler written to target a custom flavour of the _AutoIt3_ scripting language called _"AutoIt++"_ (even though it has nothing todo with C++).
+This project is an interpiler written to target a custom flavour of the _AutoIt3_ scripting language called _"AutoIt++"_ (even though it has nothing todo with C++).

-The most important aspect of this project is the fact, that the ~Interpreter~ Interpiler is not only platform-independent, but can also cross-platform and cross-architecture target applications.
+The most important aspect of this project is the fact, that the interpiler is not only platform-independent, but can also cross-platform and cross-architecture target applications.

 The ~Interpreter~ Interpiler can currently target the following systems (can be specified via the flag `-t`):
  - `win7`, `win8`, `win81`, `win10`